cellannotation/pairOT_paper/README.md

 ## Project structure
-* `sconnect/`: Contains the code for the SConnect package and the differential expression testing code
+* `pairot/`: Contains the code for the pairOT package and the differential expression testing code
-* `docs/`: Contains the documentation and tutorial notebooks for SConnect
+* `docs/`: Contains the documentation and tutorial notebooks for pairOT
 * `notebooks/`
   * `DEG-filtering/`: Code used to create gene list to filter differentially expressed genes.
   * `evaluation/`: Analysis code for paper
   * `example-data/`: Code used to download and preprocess the data used in the paper
   * `similarity-methods/`: `CellHint.ipynb` and `pyMN.ipynb` contains code to fit CellHint and MetaNeighbor reference models
-* `scripts/`: Contains the scripts used to train SConnect
+* `scripts/`: Contains the scripts used to train pairOT

 ## Licence